script-fu/script-fu.github.io/README.md

 # Practical examples of using Script-Fu in Gimp 2.10.30
+# And creating Plug-in scripts for Gimp 2.99.14

 The procedure browser in Gimp is a great resource.
 This repository provides examples of its use, to